sensebox/books-v2/en/komponenten/sensoren/belichtung-und-uv.md

 # Illumination and UV-Radiation Sensor {#head}
 <div class="description">

-Two sensors are put together on this senseBox component.
+Two sensors are put together with this senseBox component.

 The light intensity is measured with the TSL45315 sensor from AMS-TAOS.
 This sensor detects the light conditions similar to the human eye and outputs the brightness values directly in lux, with a large dynamic range (3 lux to 220k lux).